rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/l2_module_test_specification.md

 |Description| This function will toggle the current power state of the connected device.|
 |Test Group|02 (Module)|
 |Test Case ID|004|
-#TODO in user interaction scenario, avoid sleep and use prompt. getch ("Connect and HDMI cable and press and enter here.")

 **Pre-Conditions :**
 -  There should be any one of the `HDMI` `CEC` enabled device connected via HDMI